Thelma Darkings: Early life and education

 Darkings was born 5 November 1960.
 Darkings's mother María del Carmen Teresita Bucknam sold food, while her father, Jackie Kerr, was a boxer who hailed from Limón, Costa Rica.
 In an interview with journalist Freddy Serrano, Darkings stated that she had a hard childhood due to being black and being from the capital San José.
 Darkings studied acting at the National Theatre Workshop (Taller Nacional de Teatro), organised by the Melico Salazar Theatre in Costa Rica.
 Her studies there were supported by her mother María Bucknam and mentor Mireya Barboza.

 Career

-Darkings has acted in films such as Noi siamo angeli (1997), Caribe (2004), El último comandante (2010), Un regalo esencial (2018), and Todos somos Óscar (2019).
+Darkings has acted in films and series such as Noi siamo angeli (1997), Caribe (2004), El último comandante (2010), Un regalo esencial (2018), and Todos somos Óscar (2019).
 In 2019, she starred in Aves, a satirical theatre production adapted from The Birds and directed by Marialaura Salom.
 She played the role of Orifeo, the "chief" of the birds, in the production.

 Darkings has also worked as a dancer and taught as a professor of impression at the Universidad de las Ciencias y el Arte de Costa Rica ("University of the Sciences and Art of Costa Rica").
 She currently hosts the talk show program Conectados on Costa Rica's Channel 33, and previously hosted Entre nos on Channel 9.